Centennial Olympic Park Bombing

 The Atlanta transcript shows the gap between receiving the call and dispatching to the threat location rather than the pay phone.
 The first instinct was to find the caller rather than to move on the threat.
 That decision cost time the dispatcher did not have.

-Most centers have a bomb threat protocol that includes: notifying the supervisor, contacting the threat location, initiating law enforcement response, and contacting the bomb squad.
-The question is the sequence and who owns each step.
 In Atlanta, the confusion about whether the dispatcher or a field unit was responsible for notifying state police — and the absence of confirmation that it happened — is the single most correctable failure in the transcript.

 For your center: pull your bomb threat protocol.
 Does it specify who notifies the venue directly?
 Who calls the bomb squad?
 Who confirms state or federal partner notification?
 Are those steps checked off by the dispatcher, or does the protocol assume someone else is handling it?